Introduction to Experimental Biology

 This course teaches advanced methods of gene isolation, manipulation and characterization.
 An assortment of the following techniques will be covered: the isolation of DNA and RNA from tissues and cells; recombinant DNA technique; expression of genes in heterologous systems; the polymerase chain reaction (PCR); measurement of gene expression, and bioinformatics and sequence analysis.
-Prerequisite: BIOL 109Y-110Y.
-Prerequisite or corequisite: BIOL 263, one year of chemistry with labs, or permission of instructor.
+Prerequisite: BIOL 109Y-110Y and either CHEM 122 and 123 or CHEM 124 and 126.
+Corequisite: BIOL 263 or permission of instructor.

-This course examines the effects of chemical contaminants on molecular, organismal and ecological systems.
+This course examines the mechanisms by which chemical contaminants impact molecular, organismal and ecological systems.
 Topics include sources and movement of contaminants in the environment, basics of toxicity testing, molecular mechanisms of contaminant effects and ecological risk assessment.
-The course will use readings from standard texts, the popular press and primary literature, placing particular emphasis on current experimental approaches and problem-solving methods.
+The course uses readings from standard texts, the popular press and primary literature, placing particular emphasis on current experimental approaches and problem-solving methods.
 Rather than surveying a wide variety of topics superficially, the course will concentrate on selected issues and stories that illustrate important contemporary issues in environmental toxicology.
 This course emphasizes molecular biology techniques and fulfills the cellular and molecular diversity requirement for the biology major.
-Prerequisite: BIOL 116 and at least one 200 level biology lecture course.
+Prerequisite: BIOL 116 and at least one 200-level biology lecture course.
 May be offered in alternating years.